ViSymRe: Vision Multimodal Symbolic Regression: IEEE-754

 \section{IEEE-754}

 The IEEE-754 standard is a binary representation method used in computer science.
 It represents floating-point numbers in the following form:

 where $S$ is the sign bit (0 for positive, 1 for negative), $E$ is the biased exponent, $F$ is the fractional part, and $\text{bias}$ is a fixed offset added to the actual exponent to represent both positive and negative exponents ($\text{bias}=127$ for single precision).
 For example, in the 32-bit single-precision format, the structure consists of 1 bit for the sign, 8 bits for the exponent, and 23 bits for the fraction.
 In certain applications, reduced-precision formats (e.g., with an 8-bit fraction) are used for better performance.
+Fig.~\ref{ieee754} presents an example showing the relationship between 20.25 and its IEEE-754 representation.
+We use the decoding process to illustrate this correspondence because it is clearer.